eraykaraman/LibraryAutomation/README.md

 # LibraryAutomation
 The main goal of this project is to create a ready-to-use book rental tracking system for the library.
 Clean code, SOLID principles, openness to change and improvement are just some of the things I focused on while creating the project.
 The application is designed as fully responsive.
-And here are some of the features you can see when analyzing this project
+And here are some of the features you can see when reviweing this project

 * N-Tier Architecture
 * Repository Pattern